 Teenagers are at a greater risk for distracted driving accidents than any other age group: they're still learning basic driving skills and safety maneuvers.
 Countless studies have shown that even experienced, skilled drivers are incapable of driving safely while texting or talking on the phone.
 When you combine a teenage driver's lack of experience with the distraction of a cell phone, the result can be lethal.

-The car accident attorneys at Aaron Sachs and Associates urge parents to talk with their children about the risks of driving while texting.
+The car accident attorneys at Aaron Sachs & Associates, P.C. urge parents to talk with their children about the risks of driving while texting.
 Teenagers need to understand that it's a serious matter, so they don't adopt a casual attitude.
 It only takes one choice to send one text.
 Encouraging your children to participate in activities like the Drive2Life PSA Contest is a fantastic way to start a dialogue.

 If you or a loved one has been injured in a Cape Girardeau, Missouri distracted driving accident, contact our office at 1-888-777-AUTO to schedule a free initial consultation.